Workplace communication statistics (2022)

 Effective communication increases retention

-This employee retention increases 4.5 times, compared to businesses that lack effective communication in the workplace.
+Effective communication increases employee retention by 4.5 times, compared to businesses that lack effective communication in the workplace.

 Effective communication facilitates trust